Optimal radial basis for density-based atomic representations: Theory

 which can be derived exploiting the orthogonality of CG coefficients (see SI).
 One sees how (if the compound index $Q$ was expanded to indicate the $q_\nu l_\nu k_\nu$ terms at each order $\nu$) the norm of the multispectrum can be expanded into a product of terms coming from each order, and the errors introduced by truncation accumulate as a product.
 As a side-note, the combination of Eqs.~\eqref{eq:multispectrum-norm} and~\eqref{eq:multi-truncation} implies that, for each environment, the norm of the $\nu$-spectrum should equal the norm of the corresponding $1$-spectrum raised to the power $\nu$ \emph{when summing over all the equivariant components}.
 This provides a stringent test to estimate the amount of information that is lost when contracting, subselecting, or truncating the angular momentum of the equivariant components during the iterative construction of high body-order features.

 \paragraph{Principal-component basis for multi-spectra}

-The derivation of \eqref{eq:multi-truncation} applies to each environment $A_i$ separately, and does not translate exactly into an expression for the retained variance (that involves an expression analogous to Eq.~\eqref{eq:multi-truncation}, averaged over the training set).
-A similar issue arises when addressing the question of what is the best radial basis (in terms of variance retained for a given level of truncation) that one can use to apply the NICE iteration for a specific feature $Q$ and intermediate angular momentum state $k$.
+The derivation of \eqref{eq:multi-truncation} applies to each environment $A_i$ separately, and does not translate exactly into an expression for the retained variance (that involves an average over the training set).
+A similar issue arises when addressing the question of what is the best radial basis (again, in terms of variance retained for a given level of truncation) that one can use to apply the NICE iteration for a specific feature $Q$ and intermediate angular momentum state $k$.
 In building the covariance, we sum over $(\sigma,\lambda,\mu)$ -- i.e. we look for a single transformation that applies to all terms that derive from combinations of $\rep<Q||\frho[s; k p]_i^{\nu}>$ with the density coefficients

-This expression corresponds to a covariance matrix of the density coefficients which is built by weighting the contribution from each environment by the magnitude of $\rep<Q||\frho[s; k p]_i^{\nu}>$.
+This expression corresponds to a covariance matrix of the density coefficients which is built by weighting the contribution from each environment by the magnitude of $\rep<Q||\frho[\sigma; k p]_i^{\nu}>$.
 Thus, the optimal combinations that are determined for $\nu=1$ are not necessarily equal to those needed in further iterations.
 Computing a different radial basis for each NICE iteration would be extremely cumbersome; in what follows, we provide evidence that the basis optimized for the density coefficients provides an effective compression even for the higher-order terms in the multispectrum.